 - 1% cash back on spending in all other categories

-A Freedom Flex card holder who also holds a Chase Ink Business Preferred credit card can either take the Flex Card’s earnings as cash back or can convert it into Ultimate Rewards Points (1% cash back = 1 Ultimate Rewards Point).
+A Freedom Flex card holder who also holds an Ink Business Preferred® Credit Card can either take the Flex Card’s earnings as cash back or can convert it into Ultimate Rewards Points (1% cash back = 1 Ultimate Rewards Point).

-As I’ve already mentioned, I value Ultimate Rewards Points at 1.5 cents each so that would effectively mean that when paired with the Chase Ink Business Preferred credit card, Chase’s already excellent Freedom Flex Card would offer a return of between 1.5% and 7.5% across various spending categories – that’s a truly stunning rate of return to get from a card that doesn’t charge an annual fee.
+As I’ve already mentioned, I value Ultimate Rewards Points at 1.5 cents each so that would effectively mean that when paired with the Ink Business Preferred® Credit Card, Chase’s already excellent Freedom Flex Card would offer a return of between 1.5% and 7.5% across various spending categories – that’s a truly stunning rate of return to get from a card that doesn’t charge an annual fee.

 I hold this credit card

 I don’t just talk the talk, I walk the walk too so the Ink Business Preferred Credit Card holds a very special place in my wallet.